Full name James William Arthur Taylor

 |List A debut||Leicestershire v Essex at Leicester, Jul 20, 2008 scorecard|

 |Last List A||South Africa A v England XI at Kimberley, Jan 30, 2016 scorecard|

 |T20s debut||Derbyshire v Leicestershire at Derby, Jun 22, 2008 scorecard|

 |Last T20s||Durham v Nottinghamshire at Chester-le-Street, Jul 17, 2015 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Taylor scored 3,689 runs in 53 first-class matches for Leicestershire, at an average of 49.18, but was advised he needed to play First Division cricket to advance his career and moved to Nottinghamshire at the end of the 2011 season.
+He scored 3689 runs in 53 first-class matches for Leicestershire, at an average of 49.18, but was advised he needed to play first division cricket to advance his career and moved to Nottinghamshire at the end of the 2011 season.
 It was a calculated risk as he was aware that Trent Bridge, one of the toughest examinations for a batsman in England, would put his technique under pressure.
-He marked his first-class debut with a first-ball duck and an unbeaten century against Loughborough MCCU.
+He marked his first-class debut with a first-ball duck followed by an unbeaten century against Loughborough MCCU.

 NBC Denis Compton Award 2009